 2019-20 cap hit: $6.5 million

-Blues general manager Doug Armstrong said bringing (and extending) defenceman Justin Faulk and locking up forward Brayden Schenn doesn’t affect his pursuit of signing his captain long-term.
+Blues general manager Doug Armstrong said bringing (and extending) defenceman Justin Faulk and locking up forward Brayden Schenn back in October doesn’t affect his pursuit of signing his captain long-term, but it’ll take some serious finesse to lock up the GTA native considering he’s expected to count for around $8 million per year.

 4. Braden Holtby, G, Washington Capitals